ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

 the per-tool lifecycle the alternative wanted, while exposing a single canonical node to downstream consumers.

-### Alternative C — Hard `EXTENSION_DEPENDS` for TotalSegmentator + MONAILabel
+### Alternative C — Hard `EXTENSION_DEPENDS` for TotalSegmentator

-Declare both AI extensions as required dependencies, matching the SlicerLayerDM precedent in PR #368.
+Declare TotalSegmentator as a required `EXTENSION_DEPENDS` entry, matching the SlicerLayerDM precedent in PR #368.

-**Rejected because** the AI packages are multi-GB and assume GPU availability.
+**Rejected because** the TotalSegmentator install footprint is multi-GB and assumes GPU availability.
 Forcing the install on every Slicer-Liver user contradicts the v2.0.0 user-facing-leap framing: many surgeons and researchers want the planning workflow without the AI overhead.
 Lazy install preserves the AI capability for users who want it and a lean install for users who do not.